 NOTE.
-If you unplug a dongle and plug in another dongle, or if the connected dongle is upgraded with a new v2c file, a restart of Cerify is necessary for the license dongle to work correctly.
+In a high availability (HA) cluster, if you unplug a dongle and plug in another dongle, or if the connected dongle is upgraded with a new v2c file, a restart of Cerify is necessary for the license dongle to work correctly.